Annapurna Circuit Trek Permit and their Cost: A Complete Guide

 About Trekking Permits in Annapurna Circuit

-Taking about trekking in Nepal, you are allowed to trek in Nepal independently as FIT ( Free Individual Trekkers) and in groups as well.
-However, some of the parts of the country are considered as Restricted Areas where solo trekking is strictly prohibited.
+Taking about trekking in Nepal, you can trek in Nepal independently as FIT ( Free Individual Trekkers) and in groups.
+However, some parts of the country are considered Restricted Areas where solo trekking is strictly prohibited.
 You must be at least in a group of two or more.

-Most of the Areas requires trekking permit issued by the Department of Immigration to trek in those regions.
-If you are planning to trek the Annapurna Circuit, you will require two permits namely, Annapurna Conservation Area Project (ACAP) and a TIMS card.
+Most Areas require a trekking permit issued by the Department of Immigration to trek in those regions.
+If you plan to trek the Annapurna Circuit, you will need two passes, Annapurna Conservation Area Project (ACAP), and a TIMS card.

 The Annapurna Circuit Trek can be done independently as well as in groups.
-You can either hire a travel agency to manage the trip for you or make your plan.
+You can either hire a travel agency to manage the trip or make your plan.

-The good thing about traveling through a travel agency is that they will manage your trekking permit on your behalf and fulfill all the required formalities.
-However, if you are traveling on your own, you need to apply for the trekking permit all by yourself.
+The good thing about traveling through a travel agency is that they will manage your trekking permit and fulfill all the required formalities on your behalf.
+However, if you are traveling alone, you must apply for the trekking permit all by yourself.

 Necessary Annapurna Circuit Trek Permits

-As mentioned earlier, you will need two types of trekking permits for Annapurna Circuit Trekking.
+As mentioned earlier, you will need two trekking permits for Annapurna Circuit Trekking.
 They are described below:

 Annapurna Conservation Area Entry Permit (ACAP)

-Annapurna Region falls under the Annapurna Conservation Area, which is the first and largest conversation area in Nepal covering an area of 7,629 sq. km.
-It was established by the Government of Nepal in 1992.
+Annapurna Region falls under the Annapurna Conservation Area, the first and largest conversation area in Nepal, covering an area of 7,629 sq. km.
+The Government of Nepal established it in 1992.

-Anyone who wise to travel inside Annapurna Conservation Area and trek in Annapurna Circuit, then you must purchase an ANCAP permit or Annapurna Conservation Area Entry Permit (ACAP).
+Anyone wise to travel inside Annapurna Conservation Area and trek in Annapurna Circuit must purchase an ANCAP permit or Annapurna Conservation Area Entry Permit (ACAP).

-It is made to create a sustainable economic and social development to help the local inhabitant of the region as well as to conserve the environment and wildlife.
+It is made to create sustainable economic and social development to help the local inhabitant of the region and conserve the environment and wildlife.

-ACAP has been operated by the National Trust for Nature Conservation.
+The National Trust has operated ACAP for Nature Conservation.